Lady using a hair straightener.

 Third-degree burn

-For further information on different types of burns read more on how to treat burns, BBQ burns and ice burns.
+For further information on different types of burns, learn more on how to treat burns.

 Curling iron burns, as well as hair straightener burns, typically heal in a matter of days to weeks depending on whether an optimal wound healing routine was followed.
 For deeper third degree burns however, the burns should be checked by a medical healthcare professional.